$ 7.9 Bn

 Non-clinical segment is also poised to grow with pharmaceutical companies encouraging strategic partnerships with NGS service providers for bringing in patient-specific treatment regimes

 The NGS application spectrum is broadening to hospitals and clinics with NGS being performed for diagnosis, treatment and even prevention of diseases.
 The demand for NGS-based companion diagnostics tools for cancer and infectious diseases is driving the services segment.

 Next-generation sequencing is seeing huge adoption owing to its lower cost, faster speed, and greater accuracy compared to conventional technologies.
 Also, the technique requires significantly lesser DNA

 Moreover, NGS is finding immense use in drug discovery applications and is an effective replacement for traditional technologies.

 Diversified NGS Platforms

 Lack of Skilled Labor

 Data Accuracy and Standardization

-NGS is outsourced at an approximate rate of 60–65 percent in 2017.
-It is mainly driven by high cost infrastructure and the expertise requirement for NGS services
+NGS is outsourced at an approximate rate of 60–65% in 2017.
+It is mainly driven by high-cost infrastructure and the expertise requirement for NGS services

-Pharma and biotech companies are the largest end user segment that outsource the NGS services to reduce the overall fixed cost and improve the operational efficiency for NGS services
+Pharma and biotech companies are the largest end-user segment that outsources the NGS services to reduce the overall fixed cost and improve the operational efficiency for NGS services

 Changing regulatory scenario, CRO dynamics, risk sharing models, technologies are the key areas impacting early phase trial conduct in the next-generation sequencing market.
 Buyers have to ensure suppliers have regional regulatory expertise, therapeutic, operational capability and innovative technologies to handle the complex trials.
 Upon assurance, a full-service strategic partnership could be formed.